MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 ## Use a command job to train a model in Azure Machine Learning

 To train a model, you need to submit a *job*.
-The type of job that you submit in this tutorial is a *command job*.
 Azure Machine Learning offers several different types of jobs to train models.
 Users can select their method of training based on complexity of the model, data size, and training speed requirements.
 In this tutorial, you learn how to submit a *command job* to run a *training script*.

 A command job is a function that allows you to submit a custom training script to train your model.
 This job can also be defined as a custom training job.
 A command job in Azure Machine Learning is a type of job that runs a script or command in a specified environment.
 You can use command jobs to train models, process data, or any other custom code you want to execute in the cloud.

 This tutorial focuses on using a command job to create a custom training job that you use to train a model.
-For any custom training job, the below items are required:
+Any custom training job requires the following items:

 - environment
 - data
 - command job
 - training script

-This tutorial provides all these items for the example: creating a classifier to predict customers who have a high likelihood of defaulting on credit card payments.
+This tutorial provides these items for the example: creating a classifier to predict customers who have a high likelihood of defaulting on credit card payments.

 ## Create handle to workspace